'RHONY' Carole Shades Bethenny Right Back

 The fur seems to be flying in both directions between Real Housewives of New York stars Bethenny Frankel and Carole Radziwill.
 Bethenny stated on tonight’s episode that her friendship with Radziwill was beyond repair like burnt pasta sauce, but the ultimate came from Carole.

-Hollywood Life says that at Carole’s “athletic chic” party, she commented that she still had feelings for her ex Adam, and she wasn’t one to “crashes and burns her relationships,” seeming to suggest that other people do so, like Bethenny Frankel and her ex, Jason Hoppy, who are still locked in a custody battle that turned potentially violent as a restraining order was issued.
+Hollywood Life reports that at Carole’s “athletic chic” party, she commented that she still had feelings for her ex Adam, and she wasn’t one to “[crash] and [burn] her relationships,” seeming to suggest that other people do so, like Bethenny Frankel and her ex, Jason Hoppy, who are still locked in a custody battle that turned potentially violent as a restraining order was issued.

 In a confessional after the fact, Radziwill seemed to be intentionally engaging the camera with a head tilt.